 - Special Secondary

-- Please note that there is no application required to begin taking courses toward the Authorization, however, we recommend that you apply by the third course if you would like UCR to assist with the filing of CTC paperwork at the completion of the required courses.
-You can apply, free of charge, below.
+- Please note that there is no application required to begin taking courses toward the Authorization, however, we recommend that you apply by the first course if you would like UCR to assist with the filing of CTC paperwork at the completion of the required courses.
+You can apply, free of charge.

 Upon program completion: